JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Fetch them sorted by the timestamp, and limit the amount to 8 #DONE
 - In the home page, make a request and display a horizontal `FlatList` of these tracks #DONE
 ### Favorites
-- Show a `flatlist` of most opened tracks
+- Show a `flatlist` of most opened tracks #DONE
+- Added type to reuse the same endpoint for fetching the history #DONE
+- Used raw sql queries to return the correct data #DONE
 ### Recommendations
-- Use the current tracks in the library as the seed for recommendations in a horizontal `FlatList` of tracks
+Use the current tracks in the library as the seed for recommendations in a horizontal `FlatList` of tracks.
+Better yet we can use a mix of the latest and most popular tracks.
+- If the user uses safe mode, we will put the 5 most opened tracks as the 5 track seeds
+- If the user uses adventurous mode, the we will use the last 5 opened tracks
 - Scale/mode/triad/seventh of the day - Pick one at random and when clicking on it, it should open the study page with the fretboard open.

 #### Scale description